Buying Cabinet Tips - What To Look For

 RTA Cabinets

 In a class of it's own are the RTA (Ready to Assemble) cabinets.
-They are frameless cabinets shipped to you in a flat box.
+They are cabinets shipped to you in a flat box.
 Many are imported.
 You assemble them or pay to have them assembled for you.
 We recommend that you watch the assembly instruction videos that these companies offer and think about the quick assembly fasteners...
 Yes they are somewhat user friendly, but that doesn't mean they are a long term solution.
 There are many issues with these methods of assembly that will contribute to someone wanting to replace the cabinets in a short period of time.
 For instance, one company has a few threaded posts that you screw into the particle board ends and a cam is fit into the panel it connects to.
 If you screw the post in at an angle or over tighten, the fastener loses all strength and the particle board hole will be ruined and will not hold a fastener.
 Some RTA cabinets assemble with plastic brackets which are even weaker than the post and cam concept.